This is believed to be the last numbers-matching 1967 L88 Coupe left in existence.

 Looking to dominate the racing scene in late '60s, Chevrolet created a handful of Corvettes decked out with the now-legendary L88 package.
-Chevy only produced 20 of these race-ready 1967 Chevrolet Corvette L88 models, but it's estimated that only around half of those still exist today.
+Chevy only produced 20 of these race-ready 1967 Chevrolet Corvette L88 models, but it's estimated that only around half still exist today.
 Adding to the scarcity, it's believed that only three still retain the numbers-matching engine, and this one owned by Corvette Mike is said to be the only L88 Coupe left in existence with the original engine.

 The L88 package was available from 1967 through 1969, and it stood out from other Corvettes with its 427 CID L88 V8 rated conservatively at 430 horsepower; actual output was well over 500 horsepower, though.
 In addition to this potent big-block, the L88 Corvettes also received the heavy-duty M22 “Rock Crusher” four-speed manual transmission, K66 transistorized ignition, J56 heavy-duty disc brakes, J50 power brakes, F41 heavy-duty suspension and a cowl induction hood.
 For weight reduction, the L88 also featured radio and heater delete.